mojomojo1/bootkon/docs/labs/5_dataplex.md

 *IMAGE*

-Congratulations {% if MY_NAME %} {{ MY_NAME }}{% endif %} on completing Lab5 ! 🚀 You've successfuly set up data quality checks 🤖✨
+Congratulations {% if MY_NAME %} {{ MY_NAME }}{% endif %} on completing Lab 5! 🚀 You've successfuly set up data quality checks for your data 🤖✨
-You can now move on to Lab 6 for further practice. 🥳🥳
+You can now move on to Lab 6 and explore Analytics Hub. 🥳🥳

 {% if MDBOOK_VIEW %}